 If you’re ready to live pain-free, the first step is to find an orthopedic clinic in Kansas City that can diagnose the cause of your pain.

 Kansas City Orthopedic Alliance is the Midwest’s premier provider of orthopedic care.
-As the largest orthopedic practice in Kansas City, we treat thousands of patients each year across our 6 locations: Overland Park, Merriam, Leawood, Belton, Kansas City, and Blue Springs.
+As the largest orthopedic practice in Kansas City, we treat thousands of patients each year across our 5 locations: Overland Park, Leawood, Belton, Kansas City, and Blue Springs.
 Using the latest technology, our physicians can evaluate, diagnose, and treat nearly any type of shoulder injury.

 At KCOA, one of the most common reasons patients come to us with shoulder pain is due to rotator cuff injuries.
 In this blog, our orthopedic experts will discuss the common signs and symptoms that suggest you need rotator cuff treatment in Kansas City.